ashakozak/deep-learning-challenge/README.md

 - **How many neurons, layers, and activation functions did you select for your neural network model, and why?**
   - **Initial Model**: 2 layers (80 and 30 neurons) with 'relu' activation.
 This setup served as a baseline.
-  - **Optimized Model**: 3 layers with varied neurons and 'LeakyReLU' activation.
+  - **Optimized Model**: 3 layers with neuron configurations of 100, 50, and 30, all utilizing the 'relu' activation function.
+The model retained the original number of epochs.
 The intent was to capture more intricate patterns in the data.

 - **Were you able to achieve the target model performance?**
   - The original model had an accuracy of 72.89%.
 After optimization, the model's accuracy increased to approximately 73.3%, which is an improvement, albeit slight, and remains slightly under the target accuracy of 75%.